qualiu/vscode-msr/README.md

   - **Plain-text** and **Regex** searching groups in **command palette** and partially in **editor context menu** (`Find plain text in xxx` or `Regex find xxx`)
   - Provide specific searching in **project root** + **extra paths** if set.
 For example, `Regex find pure references in code files` will skip comments and long text in code.

-## Reuse the Command to Search Further or Replace Files
+## Reuse the Command to Search Further or Replace File Text

 You can **reuse** [msr](https://github.com/qualiu/msr#almost-no-learning-cost) `original search command line` in `vscode` output channel `MSR-Def-Ref` or terminal `MSR-RUN-CMD` to **search** + **replace** files.